PPYu2019/Rh_Nitrite/README.md

 Code written by C P Reddy, PhD Candidate, Applied Physics, Rice University, Houston, TX, 77005

-Distributed as part of the publication "Mechanistic Insights into pH-controlled Nitrite Reduction over Rhodium"
+Distributed as part of the publication "Mechanistic Insights into pH-controlled Nitrite Reduction to Ammonia and Hydrazine over Rhodium"